 Fear not, however.
-CBD is a very safe compound that is sold a food supplement.
+CBD is a very safe compound that is sold as a food supplement.
 It has no intoxicating effects.
 And it is 100% legal throughout all the United States, Europe, and much of the world.

 And does CBD show up on a drug test?
 No. Drug tests are looking for THC, the compound that causes the ‘high’ associated with cannabis use.
 And this is where you must be slightly careful because some CBD oils do contain small amounts of THC.